flengyel/Zettel/README.md

 ### Alphabetic and numeric index notes

-The following `<ID>` and `<TITLE>` values are reserved and are used to create an automatic Zettel index through Obsidian's backlink mechanism.
+The following `<ID>` and `<TITLE>` values are reserved and are used to create an automatic note index through Obsidian's backlink mechanism.
 The IDs were chosen to appear at the beginning of the Obsidian File Explorer panel.
 For each `<ID> <TITLE>` pair below, the Zettelkasten should have exactly one note with that `<ID>` and `<TITLE>`: